-If an employee is required to be on duty for 24 hours or more, bona fide meal periods and a bona fide regularly scheduled sleeping schedule of not more than eight hours may be excluded from hours worked upon agreement between the employer and employee if adequate sleeping facilities are furnished by the employer and the employee can usually enjoy an uninterrupted sleeping period.
+If an employee is required to be on duty for 24 hours or more, bona fide meal periods and a bona fide regularly scheduled sleeping schedule of not more than eight hours may be excluded from hours worked.
+The employer and employee must have a written agreement, the employer must provide adequate sleeping facilities, and the employee must usually have an uninterrupted sleeping period.
 If the employee sleeps more than eight hours, only eight hours will be excluded from hours worked.
 If a sleeping period is interrupted by a call to duty, the interruption must be counted as hours worked.
 If the employee cannot get a minimum of five hours of sleep as the result of interruptions, the entire period must be counted as hours worked.

-If the employer does not have an agreement with the employee regarding exclusion of meal periods and sleeping periods, meal periods and up to eight hours of sleeping time will constitute hours worked.102 Minnesota law is more restrictive than federal law in this area, and special rules apply for various occupations.
+If the employer does not have an agreement with the employee regarding exclusion of meal periods and sleeping periods, meal periods and up to eight hours of sleeping time will constitute hours worked.
+Minnesota law is more restrictive than federal law in this area, and special rules apply for various occupations.
+Employers are required to maintain accurate records of the employee's working and sleeping times.